Sexual Harassment means conduct on the basis of sex that satisfies one or more of the following:

 - An employee of the recipient conditioning the provision of an aid, benefit, or service of the recipient on an individual's participation in unwelcome sexual conduct;

-- Sexual Assault, Dating Violence, Domestic Violence or Stalking as defined in the Policy.
+- Sexual Assault, Dating Violence, Domestic Violence or Stalking as defined in this Policy.

 Fondling means the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental Incapacity.